Biological Chemistry Ph.D. Program

 The Biological Chemistry Graduate Program is designed to train students in the theory and techniques related to the molecular mechanisms that control cellular activities.
 Faculty members are actively engaged in research topics such as gene regulation, RNA-mediated processes, enzymology, protein interactions, cellular metabolism, and synthetic organic chemistry.

-Students interested in joining the Biological Chemistry Ph.D. program must apply to the interdisciplinary umbrella program within the Division of Basic Science.
+Students interested in joining the Biological Chemistry Ph.D. program must apply to the Basic Biomedical Sciences umbrella program.
 First-year students complete a core curriculum that includes a core course, three or four laboratory rotations, and training in the responsible conduct of research.
 Students who perform satisfactorily in the first semester core course qualify to enter the Biological Chemistry Graduate Program.

 Training is provided through a variety of experiences: